 Similar to the soursop, usually with highly scented but mediocre flavored flesh.
 Some strains produce higher quality fruit.
 Fruit is softball sized with orange-yellow flesh, smaller and rounder than the soursop.

 Seeds are not available for the Mountain Soursop.
 Please visit our seed store to view current selections.
+Seeds were last available in February 2016.

 Medium sized tree to 45ft closely resembling the soursop.
 Has large, leathery green leaves that emit a strong odor when crushed.
 Much more cold hardy than the soursop, will take temperatures a few degrees below freezing.
 Tends to tolerate a variety of soil types and will grow well in dry conditions.
 Trees produce after just two to three years.
 They grow alright in California, but generally don't fruit often.
 They grow nicely in Southern Florida.